 First Law of Thermodynamics Limitations

-Here we will discuss the limitations of the first law of thermodynamics.
-The law states that whenever a system undergoes any thermodynamic process it always holds certain energy balance.
+Here, we will discuss the limitations of the first law of thermodynamics.
+The law states that whenever a system undergoes any thermodynamic process, it always holds a certain energy balance.
 However, the first law fails to give the feasibility of the process or change of state that the system undergoes.

-For instance, the first law fails to explain why heat flows from hot end to cold end when a metallic rod is heated at one end and not on the other and vice-versa.
+For instance, the first law fails to explain why heat flows from the hot end to the cold end when a metallic rod is heated at one end and not on the other and vice-versa.
 The first law only quantifies the energy transfer that takes place during this process.
-It is the second law of thermodynamics which provides the criterion for the feasibility of the various processes.
+It is the second law of thermodynamics which provides the criterion for the feasibility of various processes.
 We will take an example and understand the concept further.

 Perpetual Motion Machine of First Kind (PMM1)